 No, not at this time.

 Steam Guard protects your Steam account by requiring access to your verified email account.
-Using a secure email account with multiple layers of security is the best way to ensure Steam Guard cannot be bypassed.
+This second layer of security depends on your email account also being secure.
 Below are the common methods used to steal accounts with Steam Guard enabled:

 This can happen after Steam Support has restored your account.
 If the button to enable or change Steam Guard's settings is missing you must restart Steam.